USB MCU FIRMWARE UPDATE · Windows

 DENAFRIPS all-new USB DAC solution supports off-site firmware update.
-The update includes updating of the USB MCU firmware and the core DSP FPGA firmware.
+The update includes updating of the USB MCU firmware.

 The procedures are as described in the following.
-It can be done in Windows 10 Operating System over the USB port by a computer savvy person.
+It can be done in Windows 7/8/10 and Mac Operating System over the USB port by a computer savvy person.
 Should you need further assistance, please contact us.

 DISABLE WINDOWS SIGNED DRIVER ENFORCEMENT